chrisballinger/AdiumQQ/README.markdown

 This is a plugin for QQ that enables QQ2010 in Adium.
 It requires a copy of libqq-pidgin to build and run successfully.

+**NOTE** This is a beta version of the plugin, and it doesn't support all of the features of QQ2010 yet.
+I'm working on adding file transfers, captcha support, etc. soon.
+Please file bugs, and thanks for the support!

 ## QQ2010

 QQ2010 is the latest version of the QQ protocol.
 The versions of QQ included with stable versions of pidgin and adium do not work with this new protocol.